 Parts Function Power LED Green LED indicates power is ON.
 Power Fail LED If a redundant power supply unit fails, this LED will turn to RED and alarm will sound.
-Fan Fail LED When a fan fails or the fan's rotational speed is below 700RPM, this LED will turn red and an alarm will sound.
-Over Temperature LED 年 If temperature irregularities in the system occurs (HDD slot temperature over 65°C, Controller temperature over 80°C, CPU Temperature over 90°C), this LED will turn RED and alarm will sound.
+Fan Fail LED When a fan fails, this LED will blink red and an alarm will sound.
+Over Temperature LED If temperature irregularities in the system occurs (HDD slot temperature over 65°C, Controller temperature over 80°C, CPU Temperature over 90°C), this LED will turn RED and alarm will sound.
 Voltage Warning LED An alarm will sound warning of a voltage abnormality and this LED will turn red.
 Activity LED () This LED will blink blue when the RAID subsystem is busy or active.